Public Health

 Minimum Program Admission Requirements

-1. Completion of the SOPHAS application and NDSU Graduate School application.
+1. Completion of both the SOPHAS application AND NDSU Graduate School application.

 2. A baccalaureate degree or equivalent from an accredited college or university (for U.S. degrees, accreditation by one of the six regional accrediting associations: MSA, NASC, NCA, NEASC-CIHE, SACS-CC or WACS-Sr.).